graphistry/graphistry-cli/docs/configure-security.md

   * As a web Admin, we recommend also creating a non-admin account for yourself
 * Sessions are protected with JWT tokens and HTTP-only CSRF tokens
   * TLS recommended
+  * Cross-origin embedding enabled
+  * Cross-origin embedded login disabled (see TLS configuration section)
-* Visualizations are shared as web keys
+* Visualizations are shared as secure web keys (unguessable IDs)

 ## Server configuration